 Pilot Watch History in a Flash

-We trace the pilot’s watch to Paris at the start of the 20th century when French watchmaker Louis Cartier came across Alberto Santos-Dumont, a Brazilian-born aviation enthusiast.
+We trace the aviator watch to Paris, at the start of the 20th century, when French watchmaker Louis Cartier came across Alberto Santos-Dumont, a Brazilian-born aviation enthusiast.
 Alberto complained that his pocket watch was too clumsy for flights.
-Louis, in turn, added a strap to one of his Cartier watches and history was made.
-Today, the square case of the Cartier Santos makes it one of the most recognizable watches in the world.
+Louis, in turn, added a strap to one of his Cartier watches, and history was made.
+Today, the square case of Cartier Santos makes it one of the most recognizable aviator watches in the world.